Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 This is the game-changer that saved my dying ivy.

-English ivy comes from the cool, moist forests of Europe.
-It craves humidity.
-But most homes—especially in winter when the heat is blasting—sit at around 20-30% humidity.
+English ivy comes from the cool, moist forests of Europe, so it craves humidity.
+But most homes — especially in winter when the heat is blasting — sit at around 20–30% humidity.
 That’s basically desert conditions for an ivy.
+Clemson Cooperative Extension specifically notes that low humidity makes English ivy far more prone to spider mites, its number-one indoor pest.

 Low humidity leads to: